apache/calcite/site/_docs/howto.md

 (fill in release number and date appropriately).
 Uncheck "Send mail for this update".
 Under the [releases tab](https://issues.apache.org/jira/projects/CALCITE?selectedItem=com.atlassian.jira.jira-projects-plugin%3Arelease-page&status=released-unreleased) of the Calcite project mark the release X.Y.Z as released.
 If it does not already exist create also a new version (e.g., X.Y+1.Z) for the next release.
+In order to make the [release dashboard](https://issues.apache.org/jira/secure/Dashboard.jspa?selectPageId=12333950) reflect state of the next release, change the fixVersion in the [JIRA filter powering the dashboard](https://issues.apache.org/jira/issues/?filter=12346388) and save the changes.

 After 24 hours, announce the release by sending an email to [announce@apache.org](https://mail-archives.apache.org/mod_mbox/www-announce/) using an `@apache.org`